lu-annie/hcde-438-site/README.md

 # hcde438mp0

-This is where I document my HCDE 438 coursework.
+This is the site where I document my HCDE 438 coursework.